openid/eKYC-IDA/openid-ida-verified-claims.md

 # Security considerations {#Security}

-The working group has identified no security considerations that pertain to this specification.
+The working group has identified no security considerations that pertain directly to this specification.

+The data structures described in this specification will contain personal information.
+Standards referencing this specification and implementers using this specification should consider the secure transport of these structures and security and privacy implications that may arise from their use.

 {backmatter}